Vishnu seated (Pala)

 This is Vishnu is seated position.
 It is a miniature version and is 5.6 cm in height.
 The detailing is visible despite the size and physical condition.

 The double lotus pedestal, beaded rim as the base and holding of all four attributes suggest the bronze is from Eastern India.
-The physical condition suggests burial in the ground for long period.
+The physical condition suggests burial in the ground for a long period.

-There is a suggestion that this form may be yoga variety of Vishnu as compared to the more common regal aspects.
+There is a suggestion that this form may be a yoga variety of Vishnu as compared to the more common regal aspects.

-H Krishna Sastri in his classic South Indian Images of Gods and Goddesses documents (text on page 55 and figure 37) Yogesvara Vishnu, with four arms and seated in a meditative posture and seated on a lotus.
-The bronze image above has legs in the yoga position and the hands are not in Dhyana mudra.
-Normally the seated Vishnu is in Lalitasana with his right leg pendant.
+H Krishna Sastri, in his classic South Indian Images of Gods and Goddesses, documents (text on page 55 and figure 37) Yogesvara Vishnu, with four arms and seated in a meditative posture and seated on a lotus.
+The bronze image above has legs in the yoga position, and the hands are not in Dhyana mudra.
+Normally, the seated Vishnu is in Lalitasana with his right leg pendant.

 Pratapaditya Pal’s book The Elegant Image (Bhansali Collection) has a similar Vishnu bronze (page 72, catalogue no 34, height 6.9 cm).
-That bronze is dated to Pala period, 11th century.
+That bronze is dated to the Pala period, 11th century.

 Sharing my passion